Huge upgrade on Cambridge train depot will mean fewer trains this December

 Credit: Great Northern

-A huge upgrade by Govia Railway will be carried out on Cambridge’s train depot and will bring both servicing facilities and stabling for the new fleets of Thameslink, Great Northern and trains.
+A huge upgrade by Govia Railway will be carried out on Cambridge’s train depot and will bring both servicing facilities and stabling for the new fleets of Thameslink, and Greater Anglia trains.

 The city centre train depot has been expanded to accommodate the longer Thameslink services which have been brought into service between Cambridge, London, Gatwick Airport and Brighton.